couchbase-partners/amazon-eks-couchbase/README.md

 ![eks](/images/eks.png)

-Finally, you should be able to run your kubectl
+Finally, you should be able to run your kubectl and see some nodes:

 ![kubectl](/images/kubectl.png)